 - Uniform polo style embroidered shirts with the MCS logo

-- Marietta City spirit wear (Monday - Friday any MCS spirit wear t-shirts can be worn including the Class of 2028 shirts).
+- Marietta City spirit wear (Monday - Friday any MCS spirit wear t-shirts can be worn including the Class shirts).

 Pants, Shorts, & Skirts:

 - Solid color khaki, tan, navy blue, black or gray pants/shorts/skirts with no designs or embellishments including designer holes or rips.